MacMCMC (v2.1)

 Specifics

-- Input data and model with ASCII plaintext (UTF-8)
+- Input data and model in ASCII plaintext (UTF-8)

 - Live editing of model